jkikuyu/elipapower/README.md

 ## Prerequistes
 - Open JDK 1.8.0_161
+- Apache Tomcat 8.5.29
 - Self Signed SSL certificate
 - Database mysql Ver 15.1 Distrib 10.2.14-MariaDB, for debian-linux-gnu (x86_64) using readline 5.2

 ## Installation
-1. Execute the script script in the script folder to create the required tables
+i.
+Execute the script script in the script folder to create the required tables

-2. Open the properies file and set the following
+ii.
+Open the properies file and set the following

  - keystore.pass =keystorepassword (there is an existing password.
 This can be changed by typing the following
  ```